 Using these semantic technologies, our research team intends to enable a dynamic network of sustainable sourcing information for agricultural raw materials.

-Information S2: Additional description of data availability, process documentation, and stakeholder meeting
+Information B. Additional description of data availability, process documentation, and stakeholder meeting

 The data collected, organized, and created for this study are made available as organized datasets to maintain transparency, assure reproducibility of our methods, and provide data that others can use for future work.
 The description of this data is organized below to correspond with its presentation in the methods section of the main manuscript.
-The datasets themselves can be downloaded as separate SI dataset files (Datasets S1 – S8).
+The datasets themselves can be downloaded as separate SI dataset files (see below).

 Verbatim Issues